jsguides

 map.forEach(callbackFn, thisArg)

-The forEach() method executes a provided function once for each key-value pair in the Map.
+The forEach() method calls a callback once for each key-value pair in the Map, in insertion order.
 The callback receives the value, key, and the Map itself as arguments.

 Syntax